oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/fiji.md

 Fijian canoe; national color: light blue

 ### 國歌
-- `name`: "God Bless Fiji"
+- `名稱`: "God Bless Fiji"
-- `lyrics/music`: Michael Francis Alexander PRESCOTT/C. Austin MILES (adapted by Michael Francis Alexander PRESCOTT) **note**:  adopted 1970; known in Fijian as "Meda Dau Doka" (Let Us Show Pride); adapted from the hymn, "Dwelling in Beulah Land," the anthem's English lyrics are generally sung, although they differ in meaning from the official Fijian lyrics
+- `歌詞／音樂`: Michael Francis Alexander PRESCOTT/C. Austin MILES (adapted by Michael Francis Alexander PRESCOTT) **note**:  adopted 1970; known in Fijian as "Meda Dau Doka" (Let Us Show Pride); adapted from the hymn, "Dwelling in Beulah Land," the anthem's English lyrics are generally sung, although they differ in meaning from the official Fijian lyrics

 ### 國家級遺產